storybuilder-org/StoryCAD/DEVNOTES.md

 ## Code Contributions

 If you want to clone the repository and hack at it, go right ahead.
-Feel free to make any use of the code, consistent with the license, you like.
+Feel free to make any use of the code, consistent with our license and the licenses of the packages StoryBuilder is built with, you like.

 But to get your changes accepted back into production and distribution, we use a more collaboratory approach, based on GitHub branch/merge.